Enabling and Analyzing How to Efficiently Extract Information from Hybrid Long Documents with LLMs: Detailed Results of Keyword Ambiguity Experiment

 \section{Detailed Results of Keyword Ambiguity Experiment}

-In this section, we present the detailed experimental results for both the naive method and our approach in handling keyword ambiguity.
+In this section, we present the detailed experimental results for both the naive method and AIE in handling keyword ambiguity.
 The results are shown for different RETA levels, as well as the average RPD for each comparison.

-Table~\ref{tab:naive_results} shows the experimental results for the naive method at different RETA levels.
-The results include comparisons between Revenue and Total Net Sales, as well as Total equity and Total stockholders' equity.
-Table~\ref{tab:our_results} displays the experimental results for our method at different RETA levels.
+\autoref{tab:naive_results} shows the experimental results for the naive method at different RETA levels.
+The results include comparisons between Revenue and Total Net Sales, as well as Total equity and Total stockholders' equity. \autoref{tab:our_results} displays the experimental results for AIE at different RETA levels.
 Similar to the naive method results, it includes comparisons between Revenue and Total Net Sales, as well as Total equity and Total stockholders' equity.